AI Is Everywhere Right Now

 - Teams reducing time spent on repetitive tasks

-- Leaders using AI to prepare for meetings, make decisions, or write better reports
+- Leaders using AI computer solutions to prepare for meetings, make decisions, or write better reports

 - Staff asking better questions and getting faster insights